phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 ![Transforming an ISBN into coordinates by simply taking every second digit](coordinates.drawio.svg)

 This transformation is really simple, but it took me ages to realize and I tried to generalize it, so my code for it is [50 lines](https://github.com/phiresky/isbn-visualization/blob/master/src/projections/bookshelf.ts#L49-L100).
-Another happy side effect is that it's easy to understand, and even easy to find a certain book just ISBN just by exploring!
+Another happy side effect is that it's easy to understand, and even easy to find a certain book ISBN just by exploring!

 ## Map tiles